MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ---
-title: Handle links to your Progressive Web App
+title: Handle links to a Progressive Web App
 description: How links to your Progressive Web App (PWA) can be handled by your app rather than by the web browser.
 author: MSEdgeTeam
 ms.author: msedgedevrel